sillsdev/docu-notion/README.md

 https://www.notion.so/hattonjohn/My-Docs-0456aa5842946bdbea3a4f37c97a0e5
 means that the id is "0456aa5842946PRETEND4f37c97a0e5".

-**Be Careful:** notion-pull will delete the markdown output directory before starting.

-notion-pull does not delete the image directory because it avoids re-downloading an image if you already have the image from a previous run.
-The downside of this is that if you delete or replace an image in Notion, notion-pull isn't yet smart enough to remove your local copy.

 Determine where you want the markdown files and images to land.
 The following works well for Docusaurus instances:

 ```